nemanjarajic/TV-analytics/README.md

 412603    1447448726          2015      9967   Shootings  reported in central Paris: Reports...           emr1028
 354925    1426856986          2015      9954  France decrees new rooftops must be covered in...           pnewell
 ```

+The top videos from the two years show that there is an interest in scientific findings or tech related videos from the userbase.
+Foreign affiars was also popular but makes sense because the category title is world news.
+Though the United States had several videos published in the two years there was not much traction with the users.